-Whether you play on 9stacks or on another website, do check that your poker provider has the following things in place:
+Whether you play on 9stacks or on another website, do check that your poker provider has the following things in place.

 1. Certified RNG

-RNG is short for Random Number Generator, a mathematical program that is employed to create unpredictable patterns that will generate a completely random distribution of cards in online poker.
+RNG is short for Random Number Generator, a mathematical program used to create unpredictable patterns that will generate a completely random distribution of cards in online poker.
 This ensures that the selection of cards is completely guess-proof and each of the 52 cards has an equal chance of being selected.
 It also ensures that no individual player can get “better” cards than the other by design.

 True randomness is difficult to achieve mathematically, and a lot of research has gone into developing such programs and also in testing and certifying them.
-In general, a sequence of truly random numbers should be such that any repetitive pattern should be avoided, and any sequences that result from them, should be impossible to predict or calculate.
+In general, a sequence of truly random numbers should be such that any repetitive pattern is avoided, and any sequences that result from them impossible to predict or calculate.

 Who certifies that our RNG is working properly?

-Testing if a RNG’s output is random requires analyzing a long (very long!) sequence of data and checking that tests for non-repetition, no patterns, a fair distribution over statistically significant sample sizes, etc. Specialized agencies do these tests - indeed, in many jurisdictions such tests are required by the law.
+Testing if an RNG’s output is random requires analyzing a long (very long!) sequence of data and checking that for non-repetition, no patterns, a fair distribution over statistically significant sample sizes, etc. Specialized agencies do these tests and in many countries (though not in India), such tests are required by the law.

-If you make a payment to any website, you will need to provide your credit / debit card details, or perhaps your bank account details.
+If you make a payment to any website, you will need to provide your credit / debit card details or perhaps your bank account details.
 How securely are these details stored?
 How do you know if a site is safe?
 One basic check is to see if the data is being stored as per industry norms, the most important being PCI-DSS compliance.

-So is 9stacks PCI-DSS compliant?
+Does that mean 9stacks is PCI-DSS compliant?

-3. 3DSecure for card payments:
+3. 3DSecure for card payments

-4. 100% Genuine and Verified Users:
+4. 100% genuine and verified Users

 Before the withdrawal of your winnings on the platform, you will be asked to submit your name, PAN card details and bank account details.
-If required, other government authorised proofs of identification could be asked as well.
-All of this ensures that all players on our system are genuine and verified, and playing with unique accounts.
+If required, other government authorised proofs of identification may be sought as well.